 European Partnership Agreements

 The European Union launched ten European Research Partnerships with Member States and industry in November 2021.
 The partnerships aim at speeding up the transition towards a green, climate neutral and digital Europe, as well as strengthening the resilience and competitiveness of the European industry.

 EASA is engaged in supporting the Single European Sky ATM Research 3 (SESAR 3) and Clean Aviation Joint Undertakings.
 Through service contracts with the project Consortium leaders, EASA provides advice on the development of new products/systems/solutions with regard to the certification aspects and regulatory aspects enabling new concepts of operation.
 EASA is Observer in the Governing structure of both Joint Undertakings.

 The collaboration between EASA and the Joint Undertakings, implementing the Programmes, will be crucial to accelerate market uptake and to facilitate the certification process of resulting products by EASA as competent authority.

-EASA will be represented in bodies of the Clean Aviation Joint Undertaking, in particular as observer to the Governing Board and as representatives in the Technical Committee and the Scientific Advisory Board.
+EASA is represented in bodies of the Clean Aviation Joint Undertaking, as observer to the Governing Board and as member in the Technical Committee and the Scientific Advisory Board.